aetheric-oss/svc-template-rust/docs/sdd.md

 This document details the software implementation of FIXME.

-This library is responsible for FIXME
+This service is responsible for FIXME

 Attribute | Description
 --- | ---